Bake Plate Process Theory

 Another important factor is the method of bake.
 Cee® hotplates allow for three distinct bake methods; proximity, soft contact, and hard contact.

 In a hard contact bake the substrate is held onto the hotplate surface by the application of vacuum to the underside of the substrate.
-Small holes are machined into the hotplate surface in a pattern which optimizes vacuum distribution without the formation of cold spots or warping of the substrate.
-This method is usually preferred for silicon and other flat substrates where back side contact is not a problem.
+Small holes are machined into the hotplate surface in a pattern that optimizes vacuum distribution without the formation of cold spots or warping of the substrate.
+This method is usually preferred for silicon and other flat substrates where back-side contact is not a problem.

 Soft contact baking uses gravity alone to hold the substrate onto the hotplate.
 This method generally offers less uniformity since the substrate-hotplate thermal interface is not as efficient.